Anna9877/AnnabellaHines-MADA-project/data/readme.md

 The folders inside this folder should contain all data at various stages.
 The raw_data folder contains the original unaltered data sets while the processed_data folder contains the code for the cleaning process and the cleaned data that is used in the rest of the analysis.
+There is also the codebook explaining each variabel in both data sets.